-Recognized for her contributions to the vibrant arts and culture scene throughout the Metro Vancouver region, Gail Suderman has been performing and teaching music for the better part of three decades.
+Nominated for the YWCA Women of Distinction award in Arts and Culture and recognized for her contributions to the vibrant music scene throughout the Metro Vancouver region, Gail Suderman has been performing and teaching music for the better part of three decades.
 Known both for her classical music career as a professor of voice, opera, and choral music and her vocal and piano skills as a Pop/R&B/Gospel musician, Gail is as much at home as artistic director of the Good Noise Vancouver Gospel Choir as she is conducting orchestras and choruses in concert.

 Gail brings an exceptional knowledge of the singing voice and passion for high calibre music-making to her direction of the choir.
 In addition to coaching professional musical theatre and popular music singers, Suderman’s classical voice students have gone on to perform on Opera, Recital and Oratorio stages throughout Canada, the United States, and Europe, and her choirs have been invited to perform with iconic artists such as Barbra Streisand, David Foster, Josh Groban, Shania Twain, Holly Cole, and as feature performers on local and national radio and television shows.